 - Convenience Directly paying your mortgage from your salary means you no longer manage the payment yourself.
 This option frees-up your time and removes the stress of home loan repayments.
 Plus, you’re paying off your home without even realising it’s happening.

 With benefits come disadvantages.
 The pitfalls of salary sacrificing are:

 - Employer refusal Not all employers offer salary sacrificing.
 In fact, many believe that it will be too time-consuming and costly to establish.
 However, this is typically not the case.
 So, it could be up to you to convince them.

 - Employer limits Not all employers will allow you to salary sacrifice all your mortgage repayment.
 Some employers have a limit.
 Therefore, you’ll need to check if you can salary sacrifice enough.

 - Less superannuation As salary sacrificing reduces your income, your mandatory superannuation payments will decrease.
 Therefore, you’ll need to assess the impact on your retirement savings.

 - Fees Some employers will charge you an administration cost to cover the setup of your salary sacrifice arrangement.
 Thus, you’ll need to ask about this cost.

 Do you want to know more about salary sacrificing your home loan?
 Then contact eChoice, we can help you find out if you’re eligible.
-Our brokers also have access to 100’s of home loan products, so we’ll find you the right mortgage.
+Our brokers also have access to 100’s of home loan products, so we’ll help find the right mortgage for you.